Meet The Director

 Simply choose which group of people you want to help the most, and give to that charity.

-3 MORE REASONS WHY INDIA'S POOR NEED YOUR HELP MORE THAN EVER
+3 MORE REASONS WHY THE DESPERATELY POOR NEED YOUR HELP YOUR HELP MORE THAN EVER

 While Remedia helps lift up the poor in several nations, the majority of it happens in the UK and India.
 This began because of Jillian Haslam’s personal connection to India.
 She lived there, and it was her community for more than 20 years.
 But it has become much more.

-Here are three more reasons you must take action today to fight extreme poverty in India.
+Here are three more reasons you must take action today to fight extreme poverty.

 1/3 of the World’s Poor Live in One Country